Content on this page requires a newer version of Adobe Flash Player.

 Manicure

-A manicure is a cosmetic beauty treatment for fingernails and hands.
+A manicure is a cosmetic beauty cure for fingernails and hands.
 A manicure can treat just the hands, just the nails, or both.
 A standard manicure usually includes filing and shaping of the nails and the application of polish.
 Some specialty manicures, such as the French Manicure, may also be offered.
-Treatments for hands usually include soaking in a softening manicuresubstance and application of hand lotion.
-A similar treatment performed on the feet is a pedicure.
-The word "manicure" comes from the Latin manus, meaning "hand," and cura meaning "care".

-Various services for nails can be provided, such as the application of artificial nails such as nail tips, acrylics and artificial nail gels.
+Various services for nails can be provided, such as the application of artificial nails such as nail tips, acrylics and man-made nail gels.
 A manicurist can also apply treatments to real nails, such as filing, polishing, and painting.
 Fancier manicures include painting pictures or designs on the nails or applying small decals or imitation jewels.

 In many areas, manicurists are regulated and must be licensed.
-Because the skin is being manipulated and sometimes trimmed, and because there is a risk of infection when tools are used on multiple people, proper sanitation is critical.
+Because the skin is being manipulated and sometimes trimmed, and because there is a risk of infection when tools are used on multiple people, proper cleanliness is critical.

 History